 His love and affection towards children can be gauged by the fact that he lost his left eye while saving children in Panchmarhi (MP) in 1979.

 He established Sewadham Ashram in 1989 to provide a lifetime shelter to dying and destitute people with immense love, care and compassion.
 He left no stone unturned in his efforts to provide food, shelter, education and rehabilitation to those in need following a five-point doctrine of Sewa, Shiksha, Swasthya, Swavlambanand, Sadbhav with & Environment Protection.

-Sewadham Ashram has left strong footprints of its services in almost last three decades and with humble beginning of serving one resident in 1989 has grown considerably and is serving 500+ residents today with an aim to serve 1000 suffering homeless, helpless, dying and destitute by the year end.
+Sewadham Ashram has left strong footprints of its services in almost last three decades and with humble beginning of serving one resident in 1989 has grown considerably and is serving 500+ residents today with an aim to serve 1000 suffering homeless, helpless, dying and destitute people by the 2018 year end.

 Sewadham Ashram’s journey started amidst acute water scarcity, lack of electricity and the lurking danger of wild animals.
 95-year-old Gulab Maa was its first resident.
 Today with his dedicated efforts the Ashram is an island of greenery at village Ambodia, Ujjain Madhya Pradesh.

 Men, women and children who had been abandoned in a helpless condition in bus, railway stations, roads and hospitals have all found loving care and attention in Sewadham.
 Exploited, abandoned and even pregnant married, unmarried, mentally ill, challenged women also found shelter and protection at the ashram.
 Many among them had wounds infected with maggots and living in such dirty conditions that nobody could go near them leave alone talk to them.
 The main object of the Ashram is to provide food, shelter, medical care, education to special kids and a life of dignity to such unfortunate souls.